 Sound familiar?
 Sound like composting?
 Exactly!
 Knowing this simple but amazing fact, and emulating nature's incredible logic in creating, utilizing, feeding and restoring organic compost in all aspects of gardening, has changed everything for me.
-Seeing a cluster of mushrooms growing up through a bed of fennel and beans makes me happy, because I know that the fungi and vegetables have formed a mutually beneficial below-ground mycorrhizal alliance.
+Seeing a cluster of mushrooms growing up through a bed of fennel and beans makes me happy, because I know that the fungi and vegetables have formed a mutually beneficial below-ground mycorrhizal alliance (a huge and amazing soil internet and super highway, see above).
 To me, this is a sign of life and soil health, one that I see both in the garden and in the greenhouse, during periods of heavier moisture and/or precipitation, most particularly in spring and fall.

 I am not a biologist, botanist, mycologist or scientist of any sort, but like most permaculture designers, I am deeply intuitive, instinctive and dialed-in to nature and natural systems.
 It comes naturally to me, to emulate nature's logic when and where I can, but also to accept that existing urban environments are largely disconnected from it.
 Thankfully, there are endless way in which we can capture whole natural systems and transport them in small chunks on their own, or together with other small systems, into our urban and suburban lives.